Resources

 Time to Transform: Adaptive Approaches for Population Health

-PHIL and Northwest Center for Public Health Practice collaborated on the Learning Laboratory project to help collaboratives form a community of practice with a shared purpose, a common language, and common tools and resources at their disposal.
+PHIL and the Northwest Center for Public Health Practice collaborated on the Learning Laboratory project to help collaboratives form a community of practice with a shared purpose, a common language, and common tools and resources at their disposal.
 Through this work, collaboratives reframed complex challenges as opportunities, which helped to continue building capacity for additional Learning Laboratories and expand this community of practice to realize the goals of the Public Health 3.0 model.
 See the report for more.

 Web Discussions